 On this week's News & Views we cover: NSAIDs like Ibuprofen, Celebrex, and Naproxen; new research that suggests high HDL is not heart protective; and how worrying about health can actually affect your health.
 The food for thought continues in the Moment of Paleo segment, which explores the things we cannot do when we must do them.
 After the Bell features a talk by Alan Watts on the topic of Double Binds.

-Health, Sleep, Stress, Work, discipline, election, impulsivity, instant gratification, long hours, will power
+discipline, election, health, impulsivity, instant gratification, long hours, sleep, stress, will power, work

 On this week's News & Views segment we discuss how long work hours can affect health, the importance of sleep and how it affects food choices, and how various levels of impulsivity are related to fast food consumption.
 This leads to examining the difference between will power and discipline in the Moment of Paleo segment.
 And the After the Bell segment features a talk that delves into what our desire for instant gratification may predict about us.
 Notably, our discussions may also be useful for some in dealing with post-election stress.

 November 1st, 2016 | 1 hr 43 mins

 diabetes, fasting, fasting for women, insulin levels, jason fung, jimmy moore, longevity, the complete guide to fasting, weight loss